ONSdigital/dp/guides/LIBRARIES.md

 Internal libraries
   * [go-ns](https://github.com/ONSdigital/go-ns) contains many library packages that are slowly being broken out into their own libraries
   * [dp-bolt](https://github.com/ONSdigital/dp-bolt) is a high level wrapper around neo4j's bolt driver - this has been superceded by dp-graph

+Internal forks of community libraries
+  * ~~[dp-cryptolite-java](https://github.com/ONSdigital/dp-cryptolite-java) provides encryption for our Java publishing services.~~ **DEPRECATED**
   * [dp-ssqs](https://github.com/ONSdigital/dp-ssqs) provides a high level wrapper for AWS SQS message consumers, but does not currently meet DP library standards

-Internal forks of community libraries
-  * [dp-cryptolite-java](https://github.com/ONSdigital/dp-cryptolite-java) provides encryption for our Java publishing services.